luftywiranda13/generator-bunny/readme.md

 yo bunny
 ```

-Follow the instruction from the command-line,<br />
-Then validate your project by running:
+Follow the instruction from the command-line, Then validate your project by running:
 ```sh
 yarn start validate
 ```